StarfilesFileSharing/hydrafiles/README.md

 #### 1. Local Caching (Optional)

-When local caching is enabled, your node automatically stores a copy of the most popular files.
+When local caching is enabled, your client automatically stores a copy of the most popular files.

 In your `config.json` file, set the amount of storage you would like to donate.
 Whenever this limit is reached, unpopular files will be deleted.